eresearchqut/ontvisc/README.md

 A summary of the coverage statistics is provided in **SampleName/alignments/SampleName_referenceID_species_name_top_blast_with_cov_stats.txt**.
 This file contains the following 17 columns:
-- Sample: sample name
+- sample: sample name
 - species: species name of target identified
-- stitle: sequence name in database
 - qseqid: query id name (ie cluster or contig name)
 - sacc:  Accession number of best homology match recovered
 - length: length of query
-- pident: Per cent identity of contig/cluster to the top reference
+- pident: Per cent identity of contig/cluster query to the top reference
 - sstrand: direction of blast match
 - evalue: evalue of blast match
 - bitscore: bitscore of blast match